vmware/terraform-provider-nsxt/website/docs/r/lb_cookie_persistence_profile.html.markdown

 * `cookie_garble` - (Optional) A boolean flag which reflects whether the cookie value (server IP and port) would be encrypted or in plain text.
 * `cookie_domain` - (Optional) HTTP cookie domain (for INSERT mode only).
 * `cookie_path` - (Optional) HTTP cookie path (for INSERT mode only).
+* `cookie_expiry_type` - (Optional) Type of cookie expiration timing (for INSERT mode only).
+Accepted values: SESSION_COOKIE_TIME for session cookie time setting and PERSISTENCE_COOKIE_TIME for persistence cookie time setting.

+      "max_idle_time": &schema.Schema{
+        Type:        schema.TypeInt,
+        Description: "Maximum interval the cookie is valid for from the last time it was seen in a request (for INSERT mode only, required if cookie_expiry_type is set)",
+        Optional:    true,
+        Computed:    true,
+      },
+      "max_life_time": &schema.Schema{
+        Type:        schema.TypeInt,
+        Description: "Maximum interval the cookie is valid for from the first time the cookie was seen in a request (required for INSERT mode with SESSION_COOKIE_TIME expiration)",

 * `tag` - (Optional) A list of scope + tag pairs to associate with this lb cookie persistence profile.